maplibre/maplibre.github.io/content/news/2023-01-03-announcement-bart.md

 <i>The biggest challenge for an open-source project like MapLibre is continuous dedication.
 Volunteers tend to provide excellent short-term contributions, but a project's long-term viability depends on the members actively responding to new users’ questions and contributions.
 We think that the only way to ensure long-term stability is to hire maintainers whose responsibility will be to organize and coordinate rather than to code.</i>

-By participating in the MapLibre Sponsorship Program, you can ensure that MapLibre GL Native and MapLibre GL JS become long-term sustainable projects on which you and your users can count!
+By participating in the MapLibre Sponsorship Program, you can ensure that MapLibre Native and MapLibre GL JS become long-term sustainable projects on which you and your users can count!

 We wish Bart a good start and are excited to see what the future brings.